Arlind-dev/dotfiles/README.md

 #### Key Features

 - **Modular Design**: The configuration is split into multiple modules for packages, virtualization, users, and system settings, making it easy to manage and extend.
-- **Toggleable Settings**: Customize your system by enabling or disabling various features through simple flags, such as development tools, virtualization, or desktop environments.
+- **Toggleable Settings**: Customize my system by enabling or disabling various features through simple flags, such as development tools, virtualization, or desktop environments.
 - **WSL2 Specific Settings**: Optimized for use with WSL2, including mounting a 5GB VHDX for the home directory and native systemd support.
 - **Default User and Password**: The default username is `nixos`, and the password is set to `nixos` for easy access.